MultiSafepay/docs/content/developer/wrappers/fastcheckout-android/manual.md

 …
 ```

-If you want to change the running environment from LIVE to TEST, add the following line of code after SDK.setApiKey(API_KEY):
+To change the running environment from LIVE to TEST, add the following line of code after SDK.setApiKey(API_KEY):

 ```java
 …